Interference-Aware Opportunistic Random Access in Dense IoT Networks: Introduction

-On the other hand, there have been a great deal of studies on the usefulness of fading in single-cell broadcast channels by exploiting the {\it multiuser diversity} gain as the number of users is sufficiently large, where opportunistic scheduling \cite{knopp1995information}, opportunistic beamforming \cite{viswanath2002opportunistic}, and random beamforming \cite{sharif2005capacity} were developed.
-Scenarios obtaining the multiuser diversity gain were also studied in multi-cell environments.
-In particular, opportunism can be utilized in multi-cell broadcast networks \cite{Shin2012network} through a simple extension of \cite{sharif2005capacity}.
-As a more challenging problem than the downlink case, for multi-cell multiple access networks, the optimal throughput scaling was analyzed by showing that the full multiuser diversity gain can be achieved by a distributed user scheduling strategy in each cell, provided that scheduling criteria are properly determined and the number of users in each cell is larger than a certain level \cite{shin2012can}.
-Besides the aforementioned multiple access scenarios, the benefits of opportunistic transmission can also be exploited in random access networks.
-The idea of single-cell opportunistic random access (ORA) (also termed channel-aware slotted ALOHA in the literature) was proposed for slotted ALOHA random access networks with a single AP \cite{qin2006distributed}.
-By assuming that channel state information (CSI) can be acquired at the transmitters, the ORA protocols in \cite{qin2006distributed} were shown to achieve the multiuser diversity gain without any centralized scheduling.
-This idea was further extended to slotted ALOHA random access networks with imperfect CSI \cite{wang2009transmission}, a scenario with discontinuous channel measurements \cite{moon2016channel}, carrier sense multiple access networks \cite{miao2012channel}, and multichannel wireless networks \cite{Khanian2016, liu2015stay}.
-Nevertheless, all the protocols in \cite{qin2006distributed, adireddy2005exploiting, wang2009transmission, moon2016channel, miao2012channel, Khanian2016, liu2015stay} deal only with the single-AP problem, and thus cannot be straightforwardly applied to \emph{multi-cell} random access networks where the inter-cell interference exists.
+On the other hand, there have been a great deal of studies on exploiting the {\it multiuser diversity} gain in single-cell broadcast networks with a sufficiently large number of users, where opportunistic scheduling \cite{knopp1995information}, opportunistic beamforming \cite{viswanath2002opportunistic}, and random beamforming \cite{sharif2005capacity} were developed.
+It was also investigated how to exploit the multiuser diversity gain in multi-cell environments.
+In particular, the work of \cite{sharif2005capacity} on opportunistic transmission can be extended to multi-cell broadcast networks.
+As a more challenging task than the downlink case, for multi-cell multiple access, it was shown that if scheduling criteria are properly determined and the number of per-cell users is greater than some level, then the full multiuser diversity gain can be achieved by a distributed user scheduling strategy, thereby leading to the optimal throughput scaling~\cite{shin2012can}.
+In addition to the above multiple access scenarios, the multiuser diversity gain can also be exploited in random access networks where there may exist a collision.
+The notion of single-cell opportunistic random access (ORA) (dubbed channel-aware slotted ALOHA in the literature) was presented for slotted ALOHA random access networks deploying a single AP \cite{qin2006distributed}.
+By assuming that channel state information (CSI) are available at the transmitters, the ORA protocols in \cite{qin2006distributed} were shown to achieve the multiuser diversity gain without any centralized scheduling.
+This idea was extended to various scenarios, including slotted ALOHA random access networks with imperfect CSI \cite{wang2009transmission}, a scenario with discontinuous channel measurements \cite{moon2016channel}, carrier sense multiple access networks \cite{miao2012channel}, and multichannel wireless networks \cite{Khanian2016, liu2015stay}.
+Nevertheless, the single AP problem was handled in all the protocols~\cite{qin2006distributed, adireddy2005exploiting, wang2009transmission, moon2016channel, miao2012channel, Khanian2016, liu2015stay}; thus, it is not straightforward to apply the idea of ORA to \emph{multi-cell} random access networks where there exists inter-cell interference.